Thoughtscript/academic_papers/README.md

 ```
 * On Words and Propositions
 ```
 I define propositional abstraction and demonstrate its applicability to logic and linguistics.
 Propositional abstraction utilizes `inner semantics` as opposed to the metaphor of semantic webs.
-Truth-conditions, for formal propositions, can be verified without recourse to external semantical objects like models or structures.
+Truth-conditions, for formal propositions, can be verified without recourse to external semantical objects like models, shifts in conventional meaning, or structures insulating meaning from semantic drift.

 **Defense and Law**:
 ```